Is there anything I need to do before An appointment?

 As a guide, new horses are usually seen at least twice - once for their initial assessment and treatment, and then again within a few weeks of the first visit depending on the problems identified, in order to reassess and ensure that the issues have resolved and/or provide any further treatment as required.

-Where treatment is required to help with a specific injury, post-operatively, or in the management of an ongoing condition, it would generally be anticipated that a more intensive treatment plan may be needed.
+Where treatment is required to help with a specific injury, post-operatively, or in the management of an ongoing condition, it would generally be anticipated that multiple treatments may be needed depending on the nature of the issue.
 However again, the various options for care would always be discussed with you following an initial assessment, and in many such cases, you may be able to recover the costs of treatment from your insurance company if also making a claim for veterinary fees (see below).

 Specifically tailored advice and exercises will be given to you where appropriate in order to help continue progress in-between appointments.
 Hannah will also liaise with other specialists e.g. trainers, equine dental technicians, farriers, saddle fitters etc. as needed to help in the resolution or future prevention of an issue and to ensure that everyone can be working together closely for the maximum benefit of your horse.